subho406/pytorch2jax/README.md

 import jax.numpy as jnp
 from pytorch2jax import py_to_jax_wrapper

-# Define a PyTorch function that returns a tensor of ones
+# Define a PyTorch function that multiples an input tensor with another tensor
 # and wrap it with the py_to_jax_wrapper decorator
 @py_to_jax_wrapper
 def fn(x):